selfishprimate/gerillass-docs/content/docs/latest/responsive-video.md

 # Responsive Video

 {{< featured type="Mixin" name="responsive-video" >}}
-This mixin helps you create responsive containing elements with fixed aspect ratio that you define.
+**Responsive Video** Sass mixin helps you create responsive containing elements with fixed aspect ratio that you define.
 This is especially useful when you embed videos from youtube or similar sources.

 {{< hint info >}}
 **Important:** Any direct child element you put inside the responsive video containers will be positioned `absolute` and take up as much space as the containing element.
 So, **do not put more than one direct child element** into the responsive video containers.